 August 26, 2024

-Operating Your Generac Generator Responsibly
+Operating the Generac Generators Responsibly

 Generators provide excellent peace of mind, allowing you to power your home even if the electrical grid goes down.
 However, following certain safety protocols is paramount to prevent carbon monoxide (CO) poisoning and other hazards.
 Learn some essential generator safety tips for Generac units to avoid putting your home and family at risk.